NOW ACCEPTING APPLICATIONS:

-NephCure announces the fourth call for applications for its scientific grant program to support investigator-initiated studies that employ NEPTUNE resources to advance clinical and translational research in glomerular disease.
+NephCure announces the fifth call for applications for its scientific grant program to support investigator-initiated studies that employ NEPTUNE resources to advance clinical and translational research in glomerular disease.
 The program is open to all scientists, whether a participant in the NEPTUNE Consortium or not.
 Proposed projects can include but are not limited to those that can be used to generate feasibility data to support advancement of promising future studies and projects to develop clinical assays, or protocols, or early phase clinical trials.
 NephCure will award up to $150,000 total cost per project after a competitive process to select the most meritorious project.

 To protect the integrity of the overall NEPTUNE study, prioritize the utilization of its resources for scientific advancement, ensure regulatory compliance and monitor participant burden, ancillary studies must be reviewed and approved by the NEPTUNE Ancillary Study Review Committee (ARC) and the Steering Committee (SC) before submission of a proposal for funding from NephCure.

 NephCure announces the second call for applications for a research grant program to support investigator-initiated studies that employ CureGN resources to advance clinical and translational research in glomerular disease.
 The program is open to all scientists, including those within and outside of the CureGN Consortium.
 Proposed projects are limited to those that can be used to generate feasibility data to support additional research aimed toward advancing diagnosis, treatment or cure of human glomerular disease.
 NephCure will provide funding of up to $50,000 direct cost for two projects after a competitive process to select the most meritorious projects.

 NOTE: In any one calendar year, applicants can apply for funding to either the NephCure-Neptune or NephCure-CureGN program but cannot apply to both programs simultaneously.